 - Scientists including from Potsdam and Grantham institutes describe the ‘End game’ of the EU ETS and suggest a fundamental change from positive permit auctions to multiple private sellers of negative emission certificates.
 Carbon removal credits as new source of supply that could be before 2040 be surrendered for compliance, de facto loosening the zero cap on positive emissions.
 They say it is however unclear how, when and to which extent negative emissions could be integrated in the ETS.
 They note though that to stabilize the supply and price a intermediary institution like a carbon central bank should play that role.

 - The Kiel Institute c.s. advise that the EU agree a ‘net negative cap’ to create negative emissions demand in general and to introduce various EU supporting mechanisms for removals.
-And they suggest a new Carbon Central Bank to
+And they suggest a new Carbon Central Bank to purchase CDRs.

 - Perspectives cs suggest 2 ways of linking: accepting removal credits instead of allowances or allocating free allowances to installations achieving removals.

 - ICAP identifies 3 ways of linkage of CDR credits to ETS: integrated carbon markets, connection with limits or connection through governments.
+ICAP will publish a paper on this fall 2024.

 - Ecologic says future linking to carbon removal helps continue the acceptance of the ETS, but they prefer to limit the use of removals as much as possible or leave the purchase to an intermediary.
 They would only accept DAC and Enhanced Weathering, and not allow BECCS for example.